Business RadioX ®

 • The three pillars of NetWeaving are connecting others without keeping score, positioning yourself as a known and accessible resource, and building a trusted referral network you’ve personally vetted.

 • If NetWeaving isn’t producing results, run through the three diagnostic questions: Are you connecting givers or inadvertently serving takers?
-Is your help truly no-strings-attached or is there a subtle ask embedded in it?
+Is your assistance truly unrestricted, or does it contain a subtle request?
 Are you following up to make sure you get credit for the connections you make?

 • Being referable is something you have to work at.
 Your website, your social media presence, and the way you communicate all signal to potential referral partners whether they can confidently send someone your way.